mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 ### Tenancy options

 1. Shared Tenancy: default model for all Amazon EC2.
-2. Dedicated Instances, run on hardware that's decicated t oa single customer.
+2. Dedicated Instances, run on hardware that's decicated to a single customer.
 3. Dedicated Host: An Amazon EC2 Host

+### Replacement Groups

+- Cluster PG, for maximum performane, every instancecan talk to every other instance at the same time at full speed.
+Workswith enhanced networking for peek performance.
+- Spread PG, for maximum availability.
+Each instance occupies a partition and has an isolated fault domain.
+Great for email servers, domain controllers, file servers, and application HA pairs.
+- Partition PG: instances are separated into partitions (max of sever per AZ), each occupying isolated racks in AZs/regions.
+It minimize failure toa partiion and give you visibility on placement

 ### Amazon EC2 Instance Store